nununo/works2.nunogodinho.com/content/works/actingnaturally/index.md

 _Video projection (32:9), color, no sound, 10'_

-After building a very detailed and realistic scenery, I hired 27 actors who painstakingly rehearsed and staged this complex narrative telling the story of a group of people that go to a place to [look][2].
+After building a very detailed and realistic scenery, I hired 27 actors who painstakingly rehearsed and staged this complex narrative telling the story of a group of people that go to a place to look.
 <!--more-->

 This is not true.
 But it could be.
 And that is the subject of this work.